Baby Swimming FAQ

 Q. Do I Need floats or armbands?

 No, while armbands & floats are good for holiday safety, they are not necessary for our lessons, as they hold your baby in the incorrect alignment for swimming and therefore interfere with your babies natural buoyancy and swimming progression.

 Q. Will my baby swim?

 In our classes we show you how to submerge your baby safely if you wish to do so.
-Babies retain the dive reflex for up to six months old.
+We all have a dive reflex.
+Babies under six months old retain the memory of floating in water (from being in the womb) and submerge much better.
 This is a great time to take your baby swimming as the more your child is exposed to the water at an earlier age, the more they become comfortable with moving, and eventually moving independently in the pool environment.
 As we teach swimming for babies, children & adults, we know the skills that will aid your babies development.
-Our teaching is based on the Alexander Technique, which means that what we teach your child and you, will ensure good lifelong swimming habits.
-Practising the wrong techniques can create bad habits, which are difficult to unlearn later in life.

 Q. What is the Alexander Technique?